ansemjo/homepage/content/docs/tips/bios-updates.md

+---
+title: BIOS Updates
+weight: 10
+---

 # BIOS Updates

+Methods to update the BIOS / UEFI on various platforms.

 ## Lenovo Laptops from Linux

-Some modern Lenovo machines do not have an optical disc drive.
-The only option for machines without Windows is a bootable .iso image though.
+Some modern Lenovo machines do not have an optical disc drive, yet only get Windows installers or bootable `*.iso` files, which *can not* be directly written to USB sticks.
 What now?

 Turns out inside that image there is another bootable format: an El Torito image.
 You can extract that with a script called